 Program Structure

-The Bachelor of Science (B.S.) degree program in Rehabilitation Psychology has four components:
+The Bachelor of Science (BS) degree program in Rehabilitation Psychology has four components:

 - Liberal studies courses expose students to a broad range of academic disciplines.
 The university-wide General Education requirements also encourage this breadth of study.